bft-smart/library/README.txt

 To configure the vote assigment scheme, it is necessary to:

 1) sort the replicas IDs from fastest to slowest in ./config/system.config;
-2) set the "useWeights" to "true".
+2) set the "useWeights" parameter to "true".

 Example for 5 replicas (BFT mode, f = 1, delta = 1):